Negative Electronic Friction and Non-Markovianity in Nonequilibrium Quantum Systems

 We address the connection between negative electronic friction and non-Markovian effects in the nonadiabatic vibrational dynamics of molecules interacting with metal surfaces under nonequilibrium conditions.
 We show that a generic nonequilibrium mechanism leading to negative Markovian electronic friction, where molecular vibrations couple directly to inelastic electronic transitions, also introduces significant non-Markovian contributions to the electronic friction.
 To demonstrate these ideas, we investigate nonequilibrium charge transport through a molecular nanojunction containing a vibrationally coupled donor-acceptor model, where negative electronic friction reflects driving of the vibrational mode beyond standard Joule heating.
 By comparison to numerically exact, fully quantum hierarchical equations of motion simulations, we verify that these non-Markovian effects have a significant impact on the nonequilibrium dynamics and even on the stability of the resulting Langevin equation.

-The vibrational dynamics of molecules interacting with metal surfaces is often highly nonadiabatic, as the continuum of electronic states within the metal allows for transitions between adiabatic states, even in the limit of slow vibrational motion and weak nonadiabatic coupling.
-Understanding and modeling these processes is thus critical in a wide variety of scenarios, such as molecule-metal scattering experiments \cite{Preston2025,Buenermann2015,Kroes2016,Tully2000,Rahinov2024}, light-driven processes at surfaces \cite{Jiang2025,Frezza2025}, and nonequilibrium transport in nanojunctions \cite{Persson1997,Saalfrank2003,Huang2006,Koch2006a,Schulze2008,Gelbwaser-Klimovsky2018}, which all require highly sophisticated theoretical techniques capable of treating dynamics beyond the Born-Oppenheimer approximation.
+The dynamics of nuclear degrees of freedom coupled to extended electronic states is often highly nonadiabatic in nanoscale systems, as dense electronic spectra and nonequilibrium electronic excitations can induce transitions between adiabatic potential energy surfaces even for slow nuclear motion.
+Understanding and modeling these processes is thus critical in a wide variety of scenarios \cite{Hou2025_unraveling,Li2025_exciton-phonon,Klinduhov2016_vibronic,Wang2025_manipulating,Frezza2025}, and is of particular importance for nonequilibrium transport in molecular nanojunctions, where current-driven electronic excitations strongly influence vibrational relaxation, stability, and energy flow during charge transport, necessitating theoretical descriptions beyond the Born–Oppenheimer approximation.

-The electronic friction and Langevin dynamics (EFLD) approach is one of the most popular mixed quantum-classical (MQC) methods used to simulate the nonadiabatic vibrational dynamics of molecules interacting with metal surfaces.
+The electronic friction and Langevin dynamics (EFLD) approach is one of the most popular mixed quantum-classical (MQC) methods used to simulate the nonadiabatic dynamics out of equilibrium.
 Such MQC methods are obtained by treating molecular vibrations classically and integrating out quantum electronic degrees of freedom (DoFs).
 In the EFLD approach, a further limit of weak nonadiabaticity is enforced, yielding a stochastic Langevin equation for the vibrational DoFs in which the quantum electronic DoFs appear as effective electronic forces \cite{Dou2017a,Rudge2023,Lue2012,Trenins_nonmarkovian_2025,Chen2019a,Chen2019b}:

 where we have included a single classical vibrational DoF with mass $m$ and conjugate position and momentum $(x,p)$ for simplicity.